adyork/intro-to-apis-taxamatch/_episodes/02-how-to-use.md

 You can use `curl` to make requests and get responses.

+# Programming languages

+You will find that any programming language you use will support API calls.
+For example, you can do that with the python `requests` library.

 # SDKs

-## Excercise: Pick a number any number.|
+## Excercise: Pick a number any number.

->> Pick a method to interact with the numbers API.
+> Pick a method to interact with the numbers API.
 Pick a number and make the request.
 Then paste the response you get into the workshop collaborative document.
 {: .callout}